PROCESS.md

 Example

-## Todos [ ] Send welcome email to new employee Description: Introduce their manager and team, share the first-day logistics, and summarise what to expect in week one.
-Approval: required Sources: gmail, email-writer Skills: write-professional-email, internal-tone-guide Assets: assets/welcome-email-template.md, assets/week-one-checklist.md
+## Todos [ ] Send welcome email to new employee Description: Use gmail and email-writer to introduce their manager and team, share the first-day logistics, and summarise what to expect in week one.
+Follow the write-professional-email and internal-tone-guide skills, and draft from assets/welcome-email-template.md and assets/week-one-checklist.md.
+Approval: required

 Rules